 Vision: Nurses transforming health

 Values: Respect Integrity Excellence Diversity Courage

 What We Do

-TNA is not a union.
-We are a voluntary organization that works with everyone to get good things accomplished for nurses and their patients.
+TNA is not a union nor a regulatory body (learn more about the differences).
+We are a volunteer-driven member organization that works with everyone to get good things accomplished for nurses and their patients.

 Every member is encouraged to get involved.
 TNA is governed by a House of Delegates (HOD).
 The HOD meets annually and is made up of delegates representing TNA's districts.

 Current members can log in to view our latest financial audit by Reynolds & Franke, PC.

 In 1907, a group of 19 Texas nurses met in Fort Worth to create The Graduate Nurses’ Association of the State of Texas to establish an organization for seeking state regulation of the practice and education of nursing.